clewis10/clewis10OLD.github.io/_posts/2020-4-27-joblistings.md

 ### [Information Security Engineer - Google](https://www.glassdoor.com/job-listing/information-security-engineer-google-JV_IC1150505_KO0,29_KE30,36.htm?jl=3503033406&amp;utm_campaign=google_jobs_apply&amp;utm_source=google_jobs_apply&amp;utm_medium=organic)
 **Google**

+#### My Interest

+This is already starting to get to be where the requirements are almost more than what I have but I have often heard (even from people in HR) to apply for position you might not fully qualify for because they often have other positions they're looking to fill as well.
+Even with a bit of a mix rep in the security community, I'd love to work for google and be able to work with some of the more advance tech we have in the private sector.

+#### Job Description

 **Minimum qualifications:**
 * Bachelor's degree in Computer Science, or a related technical field, or equivalent practical experience.
 * 2 years of experience in application-level vulnerability testing and code-level security auditing.